Mesa Verde Country FAQ

 Cell coverage is spotty, but free Wi-Fi is available at most hotels, restaurants and public buildings in Cortez, Dolores and Mancos.
 Mesa Verde National Park has service at Far View Lodge & Far View Terrace.

 Weather in Mesa Verde Country is usually mild, however, snowstorms can occur as late as May and as early as October.
 June through September are warm to hot, with cool evenings.
-Visit our weather page for more information on when do visit Mesa Verde.

 Purchase Mesa Verde tour tickets one to two days in advance to get the tour of your choice.
 Please visit Mesa Verde National Park’s website for more complete information.